criblio/appscope/website/src/pages/docs/quick-start-guide.md

 ```

-- List this AppScope session's history with `scope history`:
+- View the history of the current AppScope session with `scope history`:

 ```
 Displaying last 20 sessions